justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

     Speech synthesis converts text into spoken audio using phonetic transcription and prosodic units, with customizable voice settings.

-### What does an acoustic model do in speech recognition?
+### What does a language and acoustic model do in speech recognition and synthesis?

 1. Front

-    What does an acoustic model do in speech recognition?
+    What does a language and acoustic model do in speech recognition?

 2. Back

-    It converts audio signals into phonemes, which are representations of specific sounds.
+    - Acoustic model that converts the audio signal into representations of specific sounds, called phonemes

-### What does a language model do in speech recognition?

-1. Front

-    What does a language model do in speech recognition?

-2. Back

-    It maps phonemes to words using statistical algorithms to predict the most probable word sequence.
+    - Language model maps sounds (phonemes) to words, usually using statistics to predicts the most probable sequence of words based on phonemes.

 ### What is Azure AI Speech used for?